Background pattern

 Make sure to consult your doctor if

-• You need an examination such as an X-ray or a scan that involves the injection of contrast media containing iodine into your bloodstream.
+• You need an examination such as an X-ray or a scan that involves injecting a contrast medium containing iodine into your blood.

 Warnings and precautions